MA TESOL / Course details

 This course unit, supported with online teaching resources in Blackboard, will involve a mix of didactic and experiential elements in classes, consolidated through group tutorials.

 Group activity and learning is important in this unit.
-Groups work collaboratively and cooperatively to develop and conduct needs analysis activity resulting in a course proposal.
+Groups work collaboratively and cooperatively to develop and conduct needs analysis activity resulting in a course specification.
 Groups continue to support individual materials development arising from their course design activity.
+Opportunities for formative feedback arise naturally from this highly experiential, collaborative learning approach.

 Knowledge and understanding

-To develop an understanding of how the identification of language learner needs can shape and enhance learning materials and courses
+• demonstrate how the identification of (language) learner needs can shape and enhance learning materials and courses

 Intellectual skills

-To provide a principled articulation of the practice associated with the adaptation and development of language learning materials and courses in the light of needs analysis outcomes
+• provide a principled articulation of the practice associated with the adaptation and development of (language) learning materials and courses in the light of needs analysis outcomes

 Practical skills

-To conduct needs analysis (NA) activities to identify student language learning needs.
+• conduct needs analysis (NA) activities to identify students’ (language) learning needs.

 Transferable skills and personal qualities